peasant98/shiro-corl-2021/README.md

 # shiro-corl-2021
-Soft Hierarchical Reinforcement Learning for Robotics
+Code associated with "Soft Hierarchical Reinforcement Learning for Robotics", a work submitted to CoRL 2021.